moderngl/glcontext/README.md

 * `detect`: Will detect an existing active OpenGL context.
 * `standalone`: Crates a headless OpenGL context
-* `share`: Creates a new context sharing objects with the currently active context.
+* `share`: Creates a new context sharing objects with the currently active context (headless)

 ### wgl